Zagori: Ottoman period

 The Zagorisian League or Koinon of the Zagorisians (Κοινόν Ζαγορισίων) was formed after the treaty of 1431 with Sinan-Pasha.
 At that point the arrangement that granted local autonomy was called "Voiniko".
 The autonomy guaranteed non-interference in the local affairs by the Ottoman overlords.
 Zagorisians had their affairs entrusted to a Council of Elders called Demogerontia (Δημογεροντία), headed by a president or governor called Vekylis (Βεκύλης).
 As part of the treaty they maintained a force of Sipahi cavalry (σπαχήδες), with each village contributing a number of horsemen to that force according to its means.
 Under the terms of this agreement no intervention by the Ottoman authorities was allowed, nor did any Ottoman armed units had the right to set foot on Zagori.
 The villages of Eastern Zagori, inhabited by Aromanians, entered the Treaty in 1480.

 Many toponyms in northern and eastern Zagori that have Aromanian etymology, while toponyms with mainly Greek or Slavic etymology are present in western and southern Zagori.
 In a 1986 study of 3546 local toponyms ~70% are mediated via Greek and ~30% via non-Greek languages in their modern form: 13% Aromanian, 8,3% Slavic, 5,2% Albanian and 2,2% Turkish, while in terms of linguistic origin 56% Greek, and about non-Greek (including loanwords that were already incorporated in the local Greek language): 14% Aromanian, 11.5% Slavic, 6% Albanian, 4.8% Turkish, 3.3% of mixed linguistic origin and 2.5% Latin.

 The main source of income for the local communities came from commercial activities which resulted in migration to distant places.
 From 17th century the economy of Zagori primarily depended on the remittances and bequests of the diaspora.
 This activity peaked at the 18th century.
 Due to the thriving trade activities of the Zagorisian diaspora several instances of donations were recorded: bridges, cobblestones, fountains, schools, temples and monasteries and social charity.

-Up to the end of the Ottoman rule the native Zagorisians preserved their social superiority over the other classes, as well they were engaged in lucrative and socially recognized professions.
-Among the Zagorisians the most distinguished class due to their wealth and status were the archontes.
+Up to the end of the Ottoman rule the native Zagorians preserved their social superiority over the other classes, as well they were engaged in lucrative and socially recognized professions.
+Among the Zagorians the most distinguished class due to their wealth and status were the archontes.
 The economic affluence of Zagori's past is still reflected in the architecture of the villages.
 This was accompanied by an impressive cultural and intellectual life that produced many renowned scholars and benefactors of Greece.